Your First Dildo – Better To Know Before Buying

 Hitting a Certain Spot With Your First Dildo

-Dildos stimulate targeted spots, internal or external.
-A curved dildo will touch the G-spot when you penetrate yourself with it.
-Some are curved at the tip; others in the middle.
+Dildos stimulate targeted spots, both internal and external.
+A curved dildo hits the G-spot beautifully, while straighter ones are great for gentle penetration or external play.
+Some are curved at the tip, others in the middle—each style enhances different sensations.

 Solo or Partner Use